-- Weather: The average daytime temperature during summer is 8 degrees to 20 degrees Celsius during summer and at night it goes down to 2 degrees to 10 degrees.
+- Weather: The average daytime temperature during summer is 8 degrees to 20 degrees celsius during summer and at night it goes down to 2 degrees to 10 degrees.
 In winter, it gets much chillier with regular sub-zero temperatures to be expected.
-However, snowfall is not that treacherous here and the region can trek any time of the year.
+However, snowfall is not that treacherous here and the region can be trekked any time of the year.
 You will just need to have a higher tolerance to cold.

 - Nearest airport: Bhuntar

 The trek will start from the base at Kasol and take you along a beautiful journey through charming forests of pine, nestling valleys, sparkling streams of the river and cosy camps under a gorgeous blue sky.
 From Kasol, you will first visit Tosh and then trek to Kheerganga via Rudranag temple.
 On your way back, stop at Kasol again for rest and meal, and then visit the village of Malana.
 Within this short itinerary, you will hopefully have a remarkable experience with us which will be worth remembering forever.

 Kasol will be the first stop of the 4-day trek, which can be reached via Bhuntar if you take public transportation or directly in a hired cab.
 You have to reach Kasol on your own, so you can avail any of the following modes of transport.

 Travelling by road is the most common practice to reach Bhuntar.
 You have to start from Delhi, which is 481 km away and takes nearly 12 hours, or from Chandigarh, which is 240 km away and takes 7 hours.
 If you hire a cab, then you can arrive right at Kasol without having to stop at Bhuntar.
 You can also stop at the roadside Dhabas at your will to enjoy meals and tea breaks along the journey.